-For the student athlete, choosing a college comes down to far more than academic reputation.
+For the student-athlete, choosing a college is far more than academic reputation.
 In fact, for the competitive and ambitious soccer player, the choice of where to spend the next four years is often dependent upon a college’s sports teams.
 Whether one is being recruited or has big dreams of walking on the team, we’ve found the 30 best soccer colleges with the best women’s soccer teams in hopes of assisting up-and-coming players with this momentous decision.

 To come up with the 30 colleges with the best women’s soccer teams, we began by making a list of the top teams as ranked by both the NCAA and the country’s most competitive conferences (including the Southeastern Conference, the Atlantic Coast Conference, the Big Ten, and the Pac-12, among others).
 We then narrowed down our list based on such factors as NCAA Tournament appearances, NCAA Tournament wins, conference titles won, notable alumnae, and awards won for individual players.

 Brigham Young University